zechary28/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitSharkives()`, so the address book state will not be saved into the `SharkivesStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitSharkives()`, so the state will not be saved into the `SharkivesStateList`.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoSharkives()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoSharkives()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous state, and restores The Sharkives to that state.

 ![image](diagrams/UndoRedoState3-After_command__undo_.png)